-By using these 3 simple tips, you’ll be on your way to shedding your social media anxiety.
+By using these 3 simple tips to balance social media, you’ll be on your way to shedding your social media anxiety.

 (3 minute read)